-NDIS funding for autistic NDIS participants is significantly worse than these data suggest.
-Research indicates that 30-50% of autistic people also have intellectual disability.
-The rate of autistic NDIS participants with intellectual disability may be higher than in the general population as a result of the NDIS eligibility process.
+A4 is also concerned that the NDIS funding is significantly worse that this basic data suggests.
+Research suggests that 30-50% of autistic people also have intellectual disability.
+As we've indicated previously, we would like to know how many NDIS participants are both autistic and have intellectual disability (as well as their age distributions).
+The rate of autistic NDIS participant also having intellectual disability may be higher than in the general population as a result of the NDIS eligibility process.